 11.3.
 EHR URIs

 There are two broad categories of URIs that can be used with any resource: direct references, and queries.
 The first kind are usually generated by the system containing the referred-to item, and passed to other systems as definitive references, while the second are queries from the requesting system in the form of a URI.
+Currently only direct reference URIs are supported.

 11.3.1.
 EHR Reference URIs

-To create a reference to a node in an EHR in the form of a URI (uniform resource identifier), three elements are needed: the path within a top-level structure, a reference to a top-level structure within an EHR, and a reference to an EHR.
+To create a reference to a node in an EHR in the form of a URI (uniform resource identifier), three elements are needed: the path within a top-level structure, a reference to a top-level structure within an EHR, a reference to an EHR, and an optional reference to an EHR system (i.e. repository).
 These can be combined to form a URI in an "ehr" scheme-space, obeying the following syntax:

-ehr:ehr_locator/top_level_structure_locator/path_inside_top_level_structure
+ehr://system_id/ehr_locator/top_level_structure_locator/path_inside_top_level_structure

 In this way, any object in any openEHR EHR is addressable via a URI.
 Within ehr-space, URL-style references to particular servers, hosts etc are not used, due to not being reliable in the long term.
 Instead, logical identifiers for EHRs and/or subjects are used, ensuring that URIs remain correct for the lifetime of the resources to which they refer.
 The openEHR data type DV_EHR_URI is designed to carry URIs of this form, enabling URIs to be constructed for use within LINKs and elsewhere in the openEHR EHR.